mdn/content/README.md

 If you just want to make a simple change to a single file, like fixing a typo, the GitHub UI is the simplest way to do that.
-For example, if you've found a typo within the [JavaScript landing page](files/en-us/web/javascript/index.html), you can sign into GitHub, go to <https://github.com/mdn/content>, navigate to `files/en-us/web/javascript/index.html`, and then click on the edit (pencil) button.
-From there the GitHub UI will take your hand and [walk you through the rest](https://docs.github.com/en/free-pro-team@latest/github/managing-files-in-a-repository/editing-files-in-your-repository), like automatically creating a [fork](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo)
+For example, if you've found a typo within the [JavaScript landing page](https://developer.mozilla.org/en-US/docs/Web/JavaScript), you can sign into GitHub, go to <https://github.com/mdn/content>, navigate to the source file `files/en-us/web/javascript/index.html`, and then click on the edit (pencil) button.

+> **Tip:** Click the **Source on GitHub** link in the footer of any MDN page to jump to its source file on GitHub.

+From there the GitHub UI will take your hand and
+[walk you through the rest](https://docs.github.com/en/free-pro-team@latest/github/managing-files-in-a-repository/editing-files-in-your-repository), like automatically creating a [fork](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo)